Five-year survival rate: Relative and absolute rates

 The fact that relative survival rates above 100% were estimated for some groups of patients appears counterintuitive on first view.
 It is unlikely that occurrence of prostate cancer would increase chances of survival, compared to the general population.
 A more plausible explanation is that the pattern reflects a selection effect of PSA screening, as screening tests tend to be used less often by socially disadvantaged population groups, who, in general, also have higher mortality.

-Uses
+Applications

 Five-year survival rates can be used to compare the effectiveness of treatments.
 Use of five-year survival statistics is more useful in aggressive diseases that have a shorter life expectancy following diagnosis, such as lung cancer, and less useful in cases with a long life expectancy, such as prostate cancer.
 Improvements in rates are sometimes attributed to improvements in diagnosis rather than to improvements in prognosis.
 To compare treatments independently from diagnostics, it may be better to consider survival from reaching a certain stage of the disease or its treatment.

 Analysis performed against the Surveillance, Epidemiology, and End Results database (SEER) facilitates calculation of five-year survival rates.